-Not many people can tell you how dashi gets its distinct flavor, but if you’ve tried miso soup, you’ll know it adds that great umami taste.
+Not many people can tell you how dashi gets its distinct flavor, but if you’ve tried miso soup, you’ll know it adds that great umami flavor.

-You might know more than most searching for a kombu alternative so you might also know that dashi most often contains bonito flakes and kombu.
+You might know more than most searching for a Japanese kombu alternative, so you might also know that dashi most often contains bonito flakes and kombu.

 Dashi is made by heating water that contains kombu (edible kelp) and kezurikatsuo or bonito flakes (shavings of preserved and fermented skipjack or tuna) to near boiling and then straining the liquid.

-Kombu provides the glutamic acid to dashi while bonito flakes provide the inosinic acids which together give the distinct fifth taste or “umami”.
-You can substitute kombu with other ingredients high in glutamic acids like tomatoes, soy sauce, chicken or beef stock, shellfish, fish, and my favorite: shiitake mushrooms.
+Kombu provides glutamic acid to dashi while bonito flakes provide inosinic acid, which together, give the distinct fifth taste or “umami”.
+You can substitute kombu with other ingredients high in glutamic acids like tomatoes, soy sauce, chicken or beef soup stock, shellfish, fish, and my favorite: shiitake mushrooms.